marcelpetersen/mobil/pages/summit.md

   content: ''
   hide_menu: false
   show_poweredby: false
-description: This one-and-a-half day event connects the biggest players within the mobility ecosystem, from industry greats to academia and policy makers to visionaries, for an exchange of knowledge, ideas and insights
+description: 'This one-and-a-half day event connects industry leaders within the mobility ecosystem.
+During WMS, the biggest players, policymakers, visionaries and more come together for an exchange of insights and ideas. '
 menu:
   wunder-main:
     weight: 2